 What is the difference between an ethical and sustainable gift store for us?

 Both labels refer to the sourcing, manufacturing, and development of clothing that has positive effects on both the manufacturing industry and wider society without contributing to environmental damage.
-The words go hand and hand for coastal stewards.
+The words go hand in hand for coastal stewards.

 Sustainability is linked to the environment and the impact of practices that cause damage, like using good-quality fabrics that are made to last.
 Ethics focuses on the way a business is run as far as purchasing, sales, and relationships with local vendors, and in addition, it speaks to how the people within that business are treated.
 For Gumbo Limbo Coastal Stewards, both concepts have become inherent operational concepts, and there is plenty of crossover between the two.